-

 Dave Heald-BIO - Electric Bass Player

-Dave Heald has been the electric bass player of choice on five of Glen Heald's internationally released studio albums.
-These include Outsider, The Hanged Man, Marrawah and The Best of 2010-2015.
-Born in Tasmania Dave Heald began playing bass at 16 years of age and has performed with numerous original bands in Australia.
-On Glen's albums Dave Heald shows his considerable ability at providing solid heavy and melodic bass lines that allow room for the guitar and drums to breath, think John Paul jones of Led Zeppelin, Roger Glover from Deep purple or Geezer Butler of Black Sabbath and you get the idea.
-Dave also has a great knowledge of Blues, Hard rock progressive and 90's rock music and has made it his mission to learn as much about electric bass as possible.
-In addition Dave can double on guitar when needed as he has a great knowledge of chords, songs and riffs in his extensive repertoire.
+Dave Heald, before his passing in 2022 Dave Heald was the electric bass player on five of Glen Heald's internationally released studio albums.
+These included Outsider, The Hanged Man, Marrawah and The Best of 2010-2015.
+Born in Tasmania Dave Heald began playing bass at 16 years of age and performed with numerous original bands in Australia.
+On Glen's albums Dave Heald showed his considerable ability at providing solid heavy and melodic bass lines that allowed room for the guitar and drums to breath, think John Paul jones of Led Zeppelin, Roger Glover from Deep purple or Geezer Butler of Black Sabbath and you get the idea.
+Dave also had a great knowledge of Blues, Hard rock progressive and 90's rock music and had made it his mission to learn as much about electric bass as possible.
+In addition Dave would double on guitar when needed as he had a great knowledge of chords, songs and riffs in his extensive repertoire.
+He is sorely missed as he was a great person and musician,

 Albums featuring Dave Heald on Bass